 Take a look for yourself.
 There’s a lot of variety in the approach in these sites, and they each have some particular strengths.
 They’re in no particular order:

-- Kristi Hines – The popular Kikolani blogger’s own writer site is a top-ranked one for the search term “freelance writer.”
-Hines put it all on one page, and it’s clearly working for her.
-If you have more than one skill, check out how Kristi presents herself smoothly as a writer, blogger, and photographer.
+The popular Kikolani blogger’s own writer site is a often highly competitive for great search terms clients will search when looking for a freelance writer.
+If you have more than one skill, check out how Kristi Hines presents herself smoothly as a writer, blogger, and photographer.

-- Sally Bacchetta – A fairly busy-looking site, but packed with clips, and a top-ranker for “freelance writer.”
-A basic head shot is enough to make her seem friendly and relatable.
+A fairly busy-looking site, but Sally Bacchetta’s site is packed with clips, and a top-ranker for “freelance writer.”
+A basic headshot is enough to make her seem friendly and relatable.

-- Carol Tice – OK, obviously, I’m biased here.
-But I did work hard redoing my site, and I do get a lot of nice gigs through it.
-I’m particularly pleased with my resume page, which is now a tab called Where I’ve Been.
+OK, obviously, I’m biased here.
+But I did work hard redoing my site a while back, and I do get a lot of nice gigs through it.
+I’m particularly pleased with my resume/about page, which is now called Where I’ve Been.